• •

 Let’s start with the essential lace knitting stitches

 The knit and purl stitches.
 These two simple patterns are the foundation of all knitting projects.
-But when it comes to lace, we introduce the ⭐️ stars of the show ⭐️: yarn over (yo) and knit two together (k2tog).
+But when it comes to lace, we introduce the ⭐️ stars of the show ⭐️!
+Yarn over (yo) and knit two together (k2tog).
 These techniques are the secret to creating the delicate and airy lace fabric. 🤞🏻Remember, for every decrease stitch, you’ll need to increase to maintain the stitch count.

 Essential Supplies for Knitted Lace with a Twist

-When knitting lace, you’ll need top-notch tools to make the experience enjoyable – smooth knitting needles with a pointy tip, stitch markers, yarn – and a delightful yet straightforward pattern.
-Armed with the right tools and some dedicated practice, you’ll soon find yourself reveling in the joy of this exquisite art.
+Armed with the right tools and some dedicated practice, you’ll soon find yourself reveling in the joy of knit lace.

-- Spray Bottle with Water: To wet and set the yarn into the desired shape.
+• Spray Bottle with Water: To wet and set the yarn into the desired shape.

 Common Challenges in Knitted Lace (and How to Overcome Them)

 But fear not!
-I have a brilliant fix for you: make it a habit to count your stitches at the end of every row.
+I have a brilliant fix for you: make it a habit to count your stitches at the end of every row!!!
 Trust me, it’ll save the day!
 And if you do stumble upon a mistake, just take it easy and tink back one stitch at a time.

-Oh, and here’s an amazing tip to keep your lace game strong: pop a stitch marker between stitch repeats, and you’ll breeze through the pattern like a pro detective finding clues.
+Pop a stitch marker between stitch repeats, and you’ll breeze through the pattern like a pro detective finding clues.
 Embrace the joy of lace knitting with confidence and excitement!

 Mistakes in lace knitting can be a tad bit more noticeable.
 A missed yarn over or a misinterpreted part of the chart can throw off the entire pattern.
-But counting your stitches and using stitch markers will help you identify mistakes quickly.
+But, counting your stitches and using stitch markers will help you identify mistakes quickly.

-Free Knit Lace Stitch Pattern with Twisted Stitches
+Free Knit Lace with Twisted Stitches Stitch Pattern

-Below, you’ll find the simple written instructions for creating a charming swatch that perfectly aligns with the chart.
+Below are the simple written instructions for creating a charming swatch that perfectly aligns with the chart.
 However, if you’re looking to incorporate this stitch pattern into your own project, here’s what you need to know:

-- the stitch multiple of 28 sts plus 3,
+• Stitch multiple of 28 sts plus 3,

-- the row multiple of 24 + 1 (excluding any rows before or after the lace section).
+• Row multiple of 24 + 1 (excluding any rows before or after the lace section).
 You can easily spot this in the chart marked by the vibrant red square.

 What You Need to Work Along with the Video